 Through the foundation, ASOS has implemented training programs that aimed to provide opportunities to children interested in technology and fashion.

-At the same time, ASOS continues to partner with charity organizations such as Prince’s Trust and SOKO Community Trust to fulfil its corporate responsibility.
+At the same time, ASOS continues to partner with charity organizations such as Prince’s Trust and SOKO Community Trust to fulfill its corporate responsibility.

 By placing its emphasis on corporate responsibility, and letting its consumers know who they’re helping, ASOS creates a brand with a positive image.

 More importantly, since ASOS provides the links and codes necessary to purchase the product, customers are more likely to take action.
-Because it is easy to buy, the company seamlessly turns an interest into an actual purchase.
+Because it is easy to buy, the company seamlessly turns interested in the actual purchase.